 I retired after teaching two classes at Delgado Community College in New Orleans.
 One was Professional Tour Guiding I and the other was Tour Guiding Research & Storytelling II.
 Originally this was set to be a Bill Norris blog created to share notes from books I read that became part of my New Orleans storytelling.
 They comprise some of my sources for great stories.
 Much of the history of New Orleans and Louisiana is outlined in my early blog postings.

 My first book is a raconteur’s account of the history of the city.
-The new book, DOWN IN NEW ORLEANS: True Stories of a Fabled City by William C Norris Ph.D., My second book is Study Guide for the Professional Tour Guide License City of New Orleans.
-Both books are available on Amazon, Kindle and the Smashwords.
+The new book, DOWN IN NEW ORLEANS: True Stories of a Fabled City by William C Norris Ph.D., available on Amazon, and through Smashwords.

 DOWN IN NEW ORLEANS: True Stories of a Fabled City presents the great stories that comprise the city’s narrative.
 You’ll meet the people and events that made the city special.